Home > Analyses > Consumer Cyclical > Yum! Brands, Inc.

 Financial Performance & Fundamental Metrics

 I analyze Yum!
-Brands, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its operational efficiency and shareholder value creation.
+Brands’ income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder return strategy.

 Income Statement

 The table below presents Yum!
-Brands, Inc.’s key income statement metrics for fiscal years 2021 through 2025, expressed in USD.
+Brands, Inc.’s key income statement figures for fiscal years 2021 through 2025, reflecting revenue, expenses, and profitability.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |